AndyEhrhardt/andyehrhardt/README.md

 ### Hello
 Thanks for checking out my GitHub!
-Below are some projects I'm proud of (in particular I reccomend looking at "BopBroker")
+Below are some projects I'm proud of (in particular I recommend looking at "BopBroker")

 ### Contact/Links
 [LinkedIn](https://www.linkedin.com/in/andy-ehrhardt/)